10 WebStorm Shortcuts You Need to Know

-You can instantly jump to the function or method definition or a variable, class, component, or CSS style declaration: just Ctrl-click on it, or place the caret on it and press Ctrl+B. This shortcut can also help you jump to the referenced file or imported module:
+With WebStorm, you can instantly jump to the definition of a symbol: just press ⌘ or Ctrl and click on that symbol, or place the caret on it and press ⌘B / Ctrl+B. This shortcut can also help you jump to the referenced file or imported module.

 If WebStorm finds more than one possible declaration of a function, you’ll be prompted to select one from the drop-down list.

-As you start typing something in WebStorm, a code completion popup automatically appears to provide coding assistance.
-The natural thing to do is press Enter to select one of the offered suggestions.
-However, if you need to replace one function with another or change a CSS class, press Tab, and the current element will be replaced with the selected lookup item:
+As you start typing in WebStorm, a code completion popup will automatically appear.
+The natural thing to do is press ↵ / Enter to select one of the suggestions offered.
+However, if you need to replace one suggestion with another, press⇥ / Tab, and the current element will be replaced with the selected lookup item.

-The fastest way to run one of your project’s Run configurations it to press Alt+Shift+F10 on Windows or Ctrl-Alt-R on Mac and select one of the configurations from the popup:
+The fastest way to run one of your project’s run configurations is to press ⌃⌥R on macOS or Alt+Shift+F10 on Windows/Linux and select one of the configurations from the popup.

-Tip: Select the run configuration from the list, then hold ⇧ / Shift and press Enter to Debug the configuration instead of running it.
+Tip: Select the run configuration from the list, then hold ⇧ / Shift and press ↵ / Enter to start debugging instead of running it.

-WebStorm comes with a large collection of Live templates, including Postfix templates.
+WebStorm comes with a large collection of live templates, including postfix templates.
 You can even add your own custom templates.
 To learn more about working with live templates, check out this blog post.

-With Scratch files, you can quickly create code samples or make some notes while working in the IDE – without affecting your project files, but still enjoying the coding assistance.
-Scratch files are saved inside the IDE and can be accessed from any project:
+With scratch files, you can quickly create code samples or make notes while working in the IDE – without affecting your project files.
+Scratch files are saved inside the IDE and can be accessed from any project.

 Learning more shortcuts

-We do hope these shortcuts save you some valuable time.
-What’s your favorite one?
+We hope these shortcuts save you some time.
+What’s your favorite shortcut?
 Share in the comments below!